jayden38/mitum-currency-doc/docs/configuration.rst

 network
 ---------

-* 네트워크에서 사용되는 노드의 domain 또는 ip주소를 지정합니다.
+* Specify the domain address or IP address of the node used in the network.
-* 노드 또는 클라이언트로부터 메세지를 받는 주소이며 quic 통신 프로토콜을 사용합니다.
+* Address to receive messages from node or client, using quic communication protocol.

 .. code-block:: yml